marc2o/Music/readme.md

 The MML instrucions set is not complete, yet – and not really standard in some aspects.

-**Update:** This programm doesn’t any longer just starts playing the »built-in« music.
+**Update:** This program no longer starts playing the »built-in« music.
 Instead you can now open your own mml-file per drag-n-drop on the LÖVE app icon or window while this program is running (as long as your mml-file is compatible with this programm, of course 😊).

 ## Already implemented